erik-451/erik-451.github.io/_posts/2022-03-21-CSRF-Attacks.md

 ```
 **The CSRF token is not bound to the session** <a name="CSRFnotBoundSession"></a><br>
 So the same csrf token and the same csrf key could be used in one account as in another to change the email
+We can use CRLF Injection (If exists) to set the key in the CSRF payload.
 ```html
 <html>
   <body>